source-academy/frontend/public/externalLibs/video/README.md

 the source image and the destination image.
-We can install a given filter to be used to transform the images that the camera captures into images displayed on the output screen by using the function `apply_filter`.
+We can install a given filter to be used to transform the images that the camera captures into images displayed on the output screen by using the function `install_filter`.
 The output screen is shown in the Source Academy in the tab with the "camera" icon.